nsarode/amzQ_duckhunt/README.md

   docker-compose up
   ```

+## Gameplay

+### Scoring System
+- **Hit a Duck**: +10 points
+- **Miss a Shot**: -5 points (minimum score is 0)
+- **Accuracy Bonus**: Your accuracy percentage is displayed and saved with high scores
+- **Time Limit**: 60 seconds per round
+- **Difficulty**: Duck speed increases as time progresses

+### Game Mechanics
+- Ducks move in random patterns across the screen
+- Maximum of 5 ducks on screen at any time
+- New ducks spawn automatically when others are shot
+- Game ends when the timer reaches zero
-- **Windows**: Install VcXsrv or Xming, then set DISPLAY environment variable.
+- High scores are saved between sessions- **Windows**: Install VcXsrv or Xming, then set DISPLAY environment variable.

 ## Development